cquaye/Class_7/homework/9-9-2025/instructions.md

 3. **Teardown**
-    * Naiviagte to the *Instance** section in your EC2 console.
+    * Naiviagte to the **Instance** section in your EC2 console.
-    * There you should see your running E2 instance.
+    * There you should see your running EC2 instance.
     * Make sure the instance is highlighted with the check box ticked.
     * Navigate to the tab titled **instance state** and select **Terminate instance**.
     * This will take a while but the EC2 instance will be destroyed.